Saborni/argocd-demo/README.md

 Before deployment, you would need to configure the [values.yaml](/argo-apps/values.yaml) with

-- Source - Your application source repository that contains the manifest files.
+- `source` - Your application source repository that contains the manifest files.
-- Destination - kube-api server endpoint, which is used by ArgoCD to maintain the desired state of your application.
+- `destination` - kube-api server endpoint, which is used by ArgoCD to maintain the desired state of your application.
 Additionally, you may tweak `syncPolicy` available in [applications.yaml](/argo-apps/templates/applications.yaml) as per your requirements.

 ```yaml